 - In Reds she becomes the president of the UASR in an alternative history timeline.

-- She is the first actress namedropped by Madonna in her song Vogue from I'm Breathless (1990).
+- She is the first actress namedropped by Madonna in the bridge of her song Vogue from her 1990 Dick Tracy-inspired Concept Album, I'm Breathless.